Aircall vs Dialpad: Key Differences Explored

 Dialpad matches with SOC 2 Type II, HIPAA readiness with one-click BAA, ISO 27001/27017/27018, and GDPR compliance.
 Its PII Redaction feature automatically protects sensitive information in transcripts.
 For healthcare organizations, Dialpad's HIPAA readiness is a differentiator over Aircall, which doesn't advertise HIPAA compliance.

-ZoomInfo holds ISO 27001, ISO 27701, SOC 2 Type II, TRUSTe GDPR and CCPA certifications, all renewed annually.
+ZoomInfo holds ISO 27001, ISO 27701, SOC 2 Type II, and TRUSTe GDPR and CCPA certifications, all renewed annually.
 As a registered data broker in California and Vermont, ZoomInfo operates under stricter data handling requirements than most B2B platforms.

 Aircall vs. Dialpad vs. ZoomInfo: Which should you choose?